From the Senate website:

 - Joint Committee of Public Accounts and Audit

-I am also a participating member of a number of other committees:
+I was also a participating member of a number of other committees:

 - Finance and Publlic Administration